thepeerstack/python-sdk/README.md

 ```

-## Available Methods Exposed By the Library
+## Available Methods Exposed By the SDK

 **Note:**
  - For More info about the exposed methods, please refer to the general [documentation](https://docs.thepeer.co/)